ulaval-rs/chatbot/README.md

 heroku config:set TOKEN={your token here}
 ```

-add the token to github secrets as well: go to your repo settings -> secrets -> actions and add te token under HEROKU_API_KEY
+add the token to github secrets as well: go to your repo settings -> secrets -> actions and add the token under HEROKU_API_KEY

 the callback url asked for is the url of your heroku project